lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## Observe

 {{rfc7641}} defines the Observe option.
-The TV is not set, MO is set to "ignore" and the CDF is set to "value-sent".
+The TV is not set, MO is set to "ignore" and the CDA is set to "value-sent".
 SCHC does not limit the maximum size for this option (3 bytes).
-To reduce the transmission size either the device implementation should limit the value increase or a proxy can modify the incrementation.
+To reduce the transmission size either the device implementation should limit the delta between two consecutive value or a proxy can modify the incrementation.

-Since RST message may be sent to inform a server that the client do not require Observe response, a rule must allow the transmission of this message.
+Since RST message may be sent to inform a server that the client does not require Observe response, a rule must allow the transmission of this message.

 ## No-Response

 {{rfc7967}}  defines an No-Response option limiting the responses made by a server to a request.
-If the value is not known by both ends, then TV is set to this value, MO is set to "equal" and CDF is set to "not-sent".
+If the value is not known by both ends, then TV is set to this value, MO is set to "equal" and CDA is set to "not-sent".

 Otherwise, if the value is changing over time, TV is not set, MO is set to "ignore" and CDA to "value-sent".
 A matching list can also be used to reduce the size.